BlokasLabs/patchbox-os-docs/docs/RemoteControl.md

 3. Choose `Yes`, `Ok` and `Finish`

-### Step 03: Connect to your Raspberry Pi using VNC
+### Step 03: Connect to Your Raspberry Pi Using VNC

 **Note:** If you are using <a href="https://blokas.io/patchbox-os/" target="_blank">Patchbox OS</a> and did not choose `desktop` or `desktop autologin` as the `boot environment`, you can still initiate the graphical interface by running the `startx` command, either while connected via SSH or using a keyboard connected directly to the Raspberry Pi.
 You can also change the `boot environment` setting by running `patchbox` command and going to the 'boot' menu.